Rx 4 Discovery Math II

 - *Mediated Learning: Teaching, Tasks, and Tools to Unlock Cognitive Potential, 2nd ed, By Mandia Mentis, Marilyn Dunn-Bernstein, and Martene Mentis

-- *NILD student workbook consumable (Fractions, Percents, and Decimals)
+- *NILD student workbook consumable for Math II (Decimals, Fractions, and Percents)

 Required pre-workshop assignments: